 But you said they DO have a purpose?

-Backless boosters and products that have at minimum passed basic crash testing have their place on the South African market.
+Backless booster seats and products that have at minimum passed basic crash testing have their place on the South African market.

 - Many older South African children have to use public transport, Uber or some form of school transport.
 These products will at least protect your child from the seatbelt, so they are safer than nothing at all.